Geoff Hunter (footballer): Port Vale

-Hunter was sold on to nearby Port Vale for £15,000 in August 1981, who were also struggling at the lower end of the Fourth Division under manager John McGrath.
+Hunter was sold to nearby Port Vale for £15,000 in August 1981, who were also struggling at the lower end of the Fourth Division under manager John McGrath.
 Hunter quickly became a key member of the midfield, playing 49 games in 1981–82, as the "Valiants" posted a seventh-place finish.
 He was an ever-present during the 1982–83 promotion winning season, also being selected as the PFA team of the year.
 He later said that: "It gave me a lot pride to be selected by my fellow professionals as part of the PFA side.
 It gives a your confidence, a big boost to know other players rate you".

 "I had to play a different type of game to the one with Crewe, my previous club, a more disciplined and defensive one, which made me a better player.
 I was more of a creator than a scorer.